|

 In the case of a furnace, the construction changes from a steel frame with an inner skin and outer skin of sheet steel with lagging in between below 800 degrees, to a steel frame with brick work above 800 degrees.
 Gas heating would be impossible in a vacuum furnace where contamination needs to be avoided.

+Electric heating is much more efficient.
+Even with the modern burners there is a certain amount of wastage for the gas supplied to the burner through pipes and suchlike, so you don’t get out all that you put into it.
+With electric heating, you only use the amount required.
 The initial cost of the oven is lower for electric and typically a gas oven is around 20 percent more expensive.
 This is due to a couple of things.
 Firstly, the burner requires a combustion chamber of some sort.
 This can be either above or external to the oven chamber and ducted into the working area, or through a tube direct into the oven duct, therefore increasing the duct size along with the oven size.

 Secondly, there are more safety factors to consider.
 By law an oven will require an explosion relief panel as well as a fresh air inlet and a volatile outlet to allow the spent combustibles to escape to atmosphere.
 This means fewer emissions with electric heating.